algorithmica-org/algorithmica/content/english/hpc/algorithms/factorization.md

 }
 ```

-In our benchmark, $n$ is a semiprime, and we always find the lesser divisor, so both $O(n)$ and $O(\sqrt n)$ implementations perform the same and are able to factorize ~2k 30-bit numbers per second, while taking whole ~20 seconds to factorize a single 60-bit number.
+In our benchmark, $n$ is a semiprime, and we always find the lesser divisor, so both $O(n)$ and $O(\sqrt n)$ implementations perform the same and are able to factorize ~2k 30-bit numbers per second — while taking whole 20 seconds to factorize a single 60-bit number.

 ### Lookup Table

 Nowadays, you can type `factor 57` in your Linux terminal or Google search bar to get the factorization of any number.
 But before computers were invented, it was more practical to use *factorization tables:* special books containing factorizations of the first $N$ numbers.

 We can also use this approach to compute these lookup tables [during compile time](/hpc/compilation/precalc/).
-To save space, it is convenient to only store the smallest divisor of a number, requiring just one byte for a 16-bit integer:
+To save space, we can store only the smallest divisor of a number.
+Since the smallest divisor does not exceed the $\sqrt n$, we need just one byte per a 16-bit integer:

 ```c++
 template <int N = (1<<16)>